ChimeraTK/DeviceAccess/doc/change-requests/CR-004-data-consistency-keys-in-double-buffered-registers.md

     Requirements).
-- In `testDataConsistencyRealm.cpp`, add one test case per configuration, each opening the backend with a `DataConsistencyKeys` CDD mapping the respective key register to a realm, then driving the firmware side: write key and data into the freshly written buffers, set the inactive-buffer id, raise the interrupt.
+- In `testDataConsistencyRealm.cpp`, add one test case per configuration, each opening the backend with a `DataConsistencyKeys` CDD mapping the respective key register to a realm, then driving the firmware side once: write key and data into the freshly finished buffer, set the inactive-buffer id, raise the interrupt.
-- Each test subscribes with `wait_for_new_data` and drives the two buffers with different values, so a wrong buffer or mismatched key/data pair fails.
-It checks the delivered `VersionNumber` against `realm->getVersion(key)`, iterates both buffer indices, and covers the repeated/backwards-key cases.
+- Each test fills the two buffers of its registers with different values, so a wrong buffer fails the check.
+It asserts the delivered data equals the freshly written buffer and the `VersionNumber` equals `realm->getVersion(key)`; the correlated test additionally asserts the key value is the one of the same buffer generation as the data.
+- Edge cases of the individual features (repeated/backwards key, both buffer indices, switching validity) are covered by the existing data-consistency and double-buffering tests and are out of scope here.
 - The existing `testDataConsistencyRealm` tests and map file stay unchanged.

 ## Test plan

 - `TestDataConsistencyKeyDoubleBufferPlain` and
-  `TestDataConsistencyKeyDoubleBufferCorrelated` in the data-consistency test executable, implementing the two Specifications cases above; the correlated case asserts key and data from one buffer generation.
+  `TestDataConsistencyKeyDoubleBufferCorrelated` in the data-consistency test executable, each performing one buffer finish as described in the Specifications; each fails if either double buffering or the data consistency key handling is turned off.
 - Full `ctest` of the data-consistency/double-buffering tests plus the three executables using `muxedDataAccessor.jmap` (`testNumericAddressedBackendUnified`,